 The real difference

 Celigo built its reputation as the go-to integration platform for NetSuite shops — and in that lane, it’s genuinely strong.
-Template-driven, NetSuite-aware, and accessible to teams that aren’t starting from zero on integration.
+Template-driven, NetSuite-aware, and accessible to teams that aren’t starting from zero on NetSuite integration.

 Where Celigo wins